Frequently Asked Questions

 A: It is our assessment that for transport ticketing installations, end-to-end security systems can be designed with the MIFARE Classic® chip such that the residual risk of fraud not being detected in time can be reduced.
 Whether or not those scenarios are acceptable in the individual risk assessment depends on the assets to be protected which only the owner of the system and their system integrator can determine.

 What does that mean exactly for access management systems?

 A: End to end measures should also be applied for access management infrastructures, which are typically complemented by additional measures e.g. camera surveillance, security personnel, etc. when valuable assets need to be protected.
 We recommend that the assessment of the impact of the recent and expected developments takes into account the particular way that the system is implemented and used, its relation to other protection in place, and specifically whether there is a need to prevent unauthorized single time access or access during a limited period of time.

 Depending on the specific situation in existing MIFARE Classic® product-based access management infrastructures the usage of more sophisticated card ICs may be an alternative to implementing sufficient countermeasures.
 MIFARE Plus® and MIFARE® DESFire® are our recommended solutions for new access management implementations where a strong level of security is required to protect against a one time unauthorized access.

 What will NXP do to prevent attacks from hackers?

 A: Attacks targeting IC security are part of the normal lifecycle of security products, like viruses on computers.
-NXP is continuously improving the security level of existing product ranges as well as creating new product ranges with best in class security, e.g. the MIFARE® DESFire® or the MIFARE Plus® chip.
-Both MIFARE Plus® and our high-end product MIFARE® DESFire® ICs offer strong AES encryption and are certified by the internationally recognized 3rd party Common Criteria security certification.
+NXP is continuously improving the security level of existing product ranges as well as creating new product ranges with good security features, e.g. the MIFARE® DESFire® or the MIFARE Plus® chip.
+Both MIFARE Plus® and our MIFARE® DESFire® ICs offer a good AES encryption and are certified by the internationally recognized 3rd party Common Criteria security certification.